Disclosure: This post may contain affiliate links. Read my disclaimer for more information.

 - Ensuring your kitchen has proper ventilation

-- Using proper cooking utensils that will not scratch the nonstick coating, such as wooden utensils like this one
+- Using proper cooking utensils that will not scratch the nonstick coating, such as wooden utensils

 Nevertheless, nonstick pans still don’t give you the same benefits as stainless steel.